 20 drops of either Thieves, Lemon or Lavender

 For the lips I started with a base of organic shea butter, and then added a few of my favorite things.
 Shea butter is often used as a base in lip and skin care.
 It has a waxy consistency that is perfect for applying to the skin.
-Thieves oil defends and protects the skin.
-Lemon is an antioxidant that is known to boost the body’s defenses.
-Lavender has antiseptic properties and is used to cleanse and soothe skin.
-Honey also has fabulous antiseptic properties.
+In addition to using essential oils, honey is a great addition for its fabulous antiseptic properties.

 – 1.
 Place the shea butter in a bowl.
 Flatten it out using a spatula.
 Slowly add the olive oil, one at a time.
 Mix with a spatula or spoon, then flatten out.

 – 2.
 Do the same with the olive oil.

 – 3.
 Add in the ½ teaspoon of Thieves, Lemon, and Lavender evenly over the mixture.

 – 4.
 Stir well with a spatula or spoon.
 (I prefer a spatula.)

 – 5.
 Once all the ingredients are well-mixed, spoon them into lip balm pots.